RodrigoGantier/inception_resnet_v2/README.md

 You have to make sure to put the training data in the train folder, the validation data in the test folder

-To run the program enter the following comand in your terminal python main.py --image_dir= 'Your training dir'
+To run the program enter the following comand in your terminal:

+python main.py --image_dir= 'Your training dir'